effepivi/ICP3038/Labs/Lab-07-Blending-segmentation/README.md

 - Unit test the load and save methods with JPEG, PNG and ASCII files.
 - Write a command line tool to improve the brightness and contrast of an image using point operators.
 - Write a command line tool to compute the negative of an image using point operators.
+- Write a command line tool to generate an animation using image blending.

 # Replace LibJPEG-turbo with OpenCV